 ***Candidates are eligible for endorsement by American International College for Initial licensure in School Adjustment Counseling to the MA Department of Elementary and Secondary Education upon completion of all coursework through PSY6678 Advanced Practicum with Seminar.
 The candidate is then eligible for employment as a School Adjustment Counselor.
 Candidates must apply directly to MA Department of Elementary and Secondary Education for their Initial license.
 The Initial license expires at the end of five (5) years.

-This is an introductory course designed to acquaint the student with the basics of the need, meaning, and ethics of guidance services.
-Issues related to school guidance practices, with an overview of the role and function of the school counselor, will be reviewed.
-Specifically, student scheduling, testing and assessment, career guidance, and college placement will be emphasized.
-Current trends in the field, as well as general guidance issues, will be explored.
-Emphasis will be placed on the fact that the guidance counselor serves as part of a collaborative team with a strong focus on consultation.
+This introductory course is designed to acquaint the student with the basics of the need, primary focus, and ethics of counseling services.
+Issues related to school counseling practices, with an overview of the role and function of the school counselor, will be reviewed.
+Specifically, student scheduling, testing and assessment, career guidance, and college application and placement will be emphasized.
+Current trends in the field, as well as general counseling issues, will be explored.
+Emphasis is placed on the understanding that the school counselor serves as part of a

 This course will provide students with a broad, integrated perspective on the discipline of psychology and its practice.
 Students will begin with an overview of the philosophical ideas from which psychology developed.
 Major theoretical positions in psychology will be explored from an historical perspective moving to the present positions and focusing on current practice.
-These include: Structuralism, Functionalism, Behaviorism, Gestalt, Psychoanalysis, Social Learning, Information Processing, and Cognitive models.
 Emphasis is placed on the educational and clinical implications of these basic positions.
-The neurological basis of learning and memory will be considered also.
-The student will develop an understanding of current trends in practice through a basic understanding of the theoretical foundations of psychology.
+The neurological basis of learning and memory will also be considered.
+The student will develop an

-This course addresses the physical, cognitive, and social-emotional development of children, adolescents, adults, and the elderly, including a description of behaviors that are present at the various stages, and explanations for those behaviors in terms of relative contributions of heredity and environment.
-The sociocultural and social economic factors that may contribute to a development outcome are considered.
+This course addresses the physical, cognitive and social-emotional development across the lifespan for children and adolescents along with the movement into adulthood including a description of behaviors that are present at the various stages and explanations for those behaviors regarding relative contributions of heredity and environment.
+The major theories of physical, cognitive, affective and social development across the life span for individuals and

 Exceptional children are those for whom special educational programming is considered necessary.
 In this course, we consider the characteristics, prevalence, etiology, neurological correlates (if applicable), developmental course, assessment, and treatment for the categories of learning disabilities (including reading disability and nonverbal LD), ADHD, Aspergers syndrome, children with limited English proficiency, children from culturally diverse backgrounds, and the gifted and talented.